Top Cuomo Aides Altered Nursing Home COVID Death Numbers to Keep Toll Lower

 "The out of facility data was omitted after DOH could not confirm it had been adequately verified — this did not change the conclusion of the report, which was and is that the March 25 order was 'not a driver of nursing home infections or fatalities,'" said Beth Garvey, special counsel and senior advisor to the governor.
 "COVID Task Force officials did not request that the report conclude the March 25 order played no role; in fact Task Force Members, knowing the report needed to withstand rigorous public scrutiny were very cautious to not overstate the statistical analysis presented in the report."

-Scientists, health care professionals and elected officials assailed the report at the time for flawed methodology and selective stats that sidestepped the actual impact of the directive.
+Scientists, health care professionals and elected officials assailed the report at the time of its release for flawed methodology and selective stats that sidestepped the actual impact of the directive.

 Cuomo had refused for months to release complete data on how the early stages of the pandemic hit nursing home residents.
 A court order and state attorney general report in January forced the state to acknowledge the nursing home resident death toll was higher than the count previously made public.